openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 networks support broadcasts, you will sometimes hear an Ethernet network referred to as a *broadcast domain*.

-When a NIC receives an Ethernet frame, by default the NIC will check to see if the destination MAC address matches the address of the NIC (or the broadcast address), and the Ethernet frame will be discarded if the MAC address does not match.
+When a NIC receives an Ethernet frame, by default the NIC checks to see if the destination MAC address matches the address of the NIC (or the broadcast address), and the Ethernet frame is discarded if the MAC address does not match.
 For a compute host, this behavior is undesirable because the frame may be intended for one of the instances.
-NICs can be configured for *promiscuous mode*, where they will pass all Ethernet frames to the operating system, even if the MAC address does not match.
+NICs can be configured for *promiscuous mode*, where they pass all Ethernet frames to the operating system, even if the MAC address does not match.
 Compute hosts should always have the appropriate NICs configured for promiscuous mode.